-- Be designed as part of the green infrastructure network in a locality, contributing to local landscape character, connecting with local routes and green corridors for people and wildlife as well as providing multi-functional benefits such as addressing surface water management priorities; - b.
-Provide a location and shape for the space which allows for meaningful and safe recreation and be sufficiently overlooked by active building frontages; - Be easily found and accessible by road, cycleway, footpaths and public transport including by those with disabilities, with pedestrian crossings on roads where appropriate;
+- Be designed as part of the green infrastructure network in a locality, contributing to local landscape character, connecting with local routes and green corridors for people and wildlife as well as providing multi-functional benefits such as addressing surface water management priorities; - Provide a location and shape for the space which allows for meaningful and safe recreation and be sufficiently overlooked by active building frontages; - c.
+Be easily found and accessible by road, cycleway, footpaths and public transport including by those with disabilities, with pedestrian crossings on roads where appropriate; - d.
+Make the entrances accessible for all users, of appropriate size and inviting with a welcoming sign where appropriate; - e.
+Provide clearly defined boundaries with fences or hedges where needed to ensure safety of users;